 Changes to Trust services in response to the Coronavirus outbreak

-Please be aware that where possible we are closing off our hospital sites to the public.
-Bethlem Royal Hospital (BRH) is now completely closed to the public, including dog walkers.
+Bethlem Royal Hospital is now completely closed to the public, including dog walkers.
 Wickham Park Gate is also closed.

 Other service changes

-The following service changes are all temporary measures until the end of pandemic:
+The following service changes are all temporary measures:

 - Anxiety Disorders Residential Unit – temporarily closed